rwblickhan/astro-rwblickhan.org/src/content/technical/2023-vscode-plugins.md

 ---
-title: "Visual Studio Code Plugins"
+title: "Visual Studio Code Plugins for 2023"
 lastUpdatedDate: 2023-08-02
 description: "An evergreen list of VS Code plugins I use."
 ---